BandilBulbul/golang_Practicing/covid19/README.md

 Project is based on Dynamic Webpage
-Go language and html/CSS code is used to develop this project The data is scraped, filtered and collected to be displayed as required The Covid data is fetched from global server and being updated in real time
+Go language and html/CSS code is used to develop this project The data is scraped, filtered and collected to be displayed as required The Covid data is fetched from global server and being updated in real time.